 Vet Tips: How to Prevent Cat Fleas?

-Once you’ve treated your cat’s flea problem, it’s time to prevent this from happening again.
+Once you’ve treated your cat’s flea problem, we recommend taking steps to prevent it from happening again.
+It only takes a few simple steps to protect your cat from fleas.

 Routine Flea Treatments